Dhananjay-Goel/K-Nearest-Neighbour-Algorithm-using-K-D-Trees/README.md

 To run the program, compile and execute the main.c file

 # Input
-The input is taken from input.txt file
+The input is taken from input.txt file<br>
-1st line: Dimensions - d
+1st line: Dimensions - d<br>
-2nd line: Number of neighbours to find - K
+2nd line: Number of neighbours to find - K<br>
 3rd line: Number of input points of d dimension - number_points 4th line: the data point for which the neighbours are to be found Then the data points are input line by line number_point times